nginnever/ledger/README.md

 # ledger
-an immutable transaction ledger (this is a thought experiment for developing blockchains)
+an immutable transaction ledger (this is a thought experiment for developing blockchains).

 ##Requirements